inwenis/blog/docs/posts/post34.md

 Every extra branch is something to read.
 Every extra case is something to test.
 Every extra abstraction is another thing to understand.

-Extra supported case is what the agent will frown to break next time it touched the code.
+Every extra supported case is something the agent will resist breaking next time it touches the code.

 ## shallow understanding